 The 3rd book in my sleep book review series is the 12 Hours’ Sleep by 12 Weeks Old written by Suzy Giordano.
 This book has become quite a bible for many parents and it is definitely very popular here in New York.
 In general, the book is about exactly what the name suggests – getting your baby to sleep 12 hours by 12 weeks Old.
-Although she does preface it with saying that twins and multiples will likely have to start later given their prematurity and small size at birth.
+Although she does preface it by saying that twins and multiples will likely have to start later given their prematurity and small size at birth.
 Suzy Giordano confidently advises that she has never had a baby fail her plan ever.
 Such confidence and the dream of sleeping through the night by 3 months old may very well be why many parents flock to this book.
 The problem for me is that not all babies are biologically ready to sleep without waking for a feed at that age.

 Suzy combines sleep training with increasing the amount a baby feeds during the day with decreasing the amount they eat overnight.
 She advises that she defines sleeping through the night as a baby who sleeps 12 hours without waking for feedings or any intervention to help return to sleep (e.g. rocking, patting and other re-settling techniques).
 The amount a baby eats is definitely an important step in having them sleep overnight, however, given my expertise is in sleep, I will be concentrating on the sleep side of this book.

 Suzy Giordano also advises parents that babies often go through an unsettled period, where they cry a lot, are fussy and can be difficult to soothe.
 This is called the Period of Purple Crying.
 While Suzy Giordano doesn’t give it a name, this is what she is essentially describing.
-It is great for parents to be aware of this, so that they aren’t surprised, know that it is a period that will eventually pass and can gather up support to help them during this time.
+It is great for parents to be aware of this so that they aren’t surprised, know that it is a period that will eventually pass and can gather up support to help them during this time.

 The Not So Good